Quick answer

 - Utilize trusts or other estate planning tools to manage the timing of asset transfers.

-By understanding the rules surrounding POAT and gift tax, individuals can make informed decisions about their assets and minimize their tax liability.
+By understanding the rules surrounding POAT and gift tax, individuals can make informed decisions about their assets and reduce their tax liability.

 Exemptions and Reliefs under POAT